moritzmyrz/blog/cld15u1ez02z467nv3o2dbmh1.md

 ## Introduction

-Serverless computing is an exciting new technology that has the potential to reduce some of the complexities in app development.
+Serverless computing is an exciting new technology that can potentially reduce some of the complexities in app development.
 It can also help you get your apps up and running faster, which is especially useful if you're building something as part of a sprint or hackathon.
 In this article, we'll discuss what serverless computing is and why it makes sense for developers to adopt it into their workflow.

 ## What is Serverless?